abrarbader/DataCleaningUsing-SQL/README.md

 ## Dataset Used
 Nashville Housing Data

-## practices included in the project
+## Practices included in the project
 - Using Basic select statements (select, where, group by, having).
 - The use of Aggregate functions (count, sum, min, max, avg).
 - Joins (inner, outer, left, right).